kubernetes/enhancements/keps/sig-scheduling/5773-resourceslice-priority/README.md

 * The need for this feature is partly a result of not having scoring, and as a result, the scheduler only does a first-fit search for devices.
-With scoring, the order of the devices across resource pools and ResourceSlices doesn't matter since the allocator would be responsible for determining which sets of devices that needs to be evaluated to know that we have at least close to a best-fit solution.
-Note that this doesn't necessarily mean all possible sets of devices will have to be evaluated as that might be too expensive.
+With scoring, the order of the devices across resource pools and ResourceSlices doesn't matter since the allocator would be responsible for determining which sets of devices that needs to be considered to know that we have at least close to a best-fit solution.
+Note that this doesn't necessarily mean all possible sets of devices will have to be considered as that might be too expensive.
 So this feature might be less relevant when we implement scoring, but we don't currently have any timeline for when - or if - that might happen.